The Kingdom That Kept Eating Itself — Modern Paraphrase | fresh.bible

 Menahem managed to hold the throne for ten years — the longest of any Israelite king in this chapter.
 But not because he was good at the job:

-Menahem did what was in the sight of the Lord.
+Menahem did what was evil in the sight of the Lord.
 He never departed from the sins of Jeroboam son of Nebat throughout his entire reign.
-When Pul, king of , invaded, Menahem handed him a thousand talents of silver to back his claim to power.
-He extracted the money from — fifty shekels of silver from every wealthy man — and paid off the Assyrian king.
+When Pul, king of Assyria, invaded, Menahem handed him a thousand talents of silver to back his claim to power.
+He extracted the money from Israel — fifty shekels of silver from every wealthy man — and paid off the Assyrian king.
 So Pul turned around and left.

 Think about this for a second.
 The king of bought his own job security by taxing his own people to pay off a foreign empire.
 He wasn't protecting — he was protecting himself.
 He used the nation's wealth to prop up his own grip on power.

 It worked, technically. left.
-Menahem died a natural death — one of the few Israelite kings in this chapter who did.
+Menahem died a natural — one of the few Israelite kings in this chapter who did.
 His son Pekahiah took the throne after him.
-But the precedent was set: now knew would pay.
+But the precedent was set: now knew Israel would pay.
 And they'd be back.

 That pattern shows up everywhere, doesn't it?
 When your leadership is illegitimate, you start spending other people's resources to keep your position.
 The cost always gets passed down.
 The people at the top negotiate; the people at the bottom pay.